 My specialty is the business side of marketing.
 My INBOUND 2015 breakout “sold out” at 600 audience members (see the photo above), leading to an encore presentation for overflow attendees.

 Haven’t seen me speak before?
-Check out the videos below.
+Check out the demo video above.
 I consistently get 95-100% audience satisfaction ratings, and organizers love that I’m easy to work with.

 As a marketing association President, former Conference Director, and former VP of Programming, I’ve booked keynote speakers like Ann Handley, Jay Baer, and Joe Pulizzi.
 I know what it takes to produce a great event—and I’m committed to helping you succeed when you hire me as a speaker.

-I speak 30-35 times a year to audiences at marketing conferences, association meetings, and universities.
-Past events include AAF, AIGA, AMA, BOLO, Digital PM Summit, High Five, INBOUND, and more.
+I speak 35 times a year to audiences at marketing conferences, association meetings, and universities.
+Past events include AAF, AIGA, AMA, BOLO, Content Marketing World, Digital PM Summit, High Five, INBOUND, and more.